Skip to product information

 Width: 7.4cm Height: 3.4cm

-Iron bowl and sake cup made from the foundation soil of the East Pagoda of Yakushiji Temple - By Rakusai Onishi
+Iron bowl and sake cup made from the base of the East Pagoda of Yakushiji Temple - By Rakusai Onishi

 1. Clay: Ancient soil that holds 1,300 years of prayer

-Ancient soil obtained during the repair of the base of the East Pagoda of Yakushiji Temple in Nara was mixed with Shigaraki-style rough soil.
-Because it contains a lot of iron and silica, the quartz grains in the clay sparkle like stardust even after reduction firing, and when you hold it in your palm, you can feel the weight of the "Yamato earth" directly.
+Old clay obtained during the repair of the base of the East Pagoda of Yakushiji Temple in Nara was mixed with Shigaraki-style rough clay.
+Because it contains a lot of iron and silica, the quartz grains in the clay sparkle like stardust even after reduction firing, and when you hold it in your palm, you can directly feel the weight of the "Yamato earth."

-2. Iron Bowl Shape: A Refined Form Replica of a Monk's Serving Bowl
+2. Iron Bowl Shape: A Refined Form Replica of a Monk's Oryogi Container

-The shape of the cup is modeled after the iron bowls used by monks when begging for money, with a rounded body and a slightly inward-drawn rim.
-Zen simplicity and a warm sense of volume coexist, and when sake is poured into the cup, it seems to breathe quietly.
+The design is modeled after the iron bowls used by monks when begging for sake, with a rounded body and a slightly inward-curved rim.
+Zen simplicity and a warm sense of volume coexist, and the cup seems to breathe quietly when filled with sake.

-3. Iron-gray glaze and kiln transformation: A dull glow in the deep green moss landscape
+3. Iron ash glaze and kiln change - a dull glow floating in a deep green moss landscape

-Iron is added to an ash glaze made mainly from straw ash and reduced at high heat.
+Iron is added to the ash glaze, which is mainly made from straw ash, and reduced at high heat.

 The entire surface is a gradation of moss blue to brownish brown.

-The iron on the rim gives it a copper-red color, tightening the outline.
+The iron on the rim gives it a coppery red color, tightening the outline.

-5. Cultural significance: Symbol of "measurement" and "rebirth"
+5. Cultural Significance: Symbol of "Omegai" and "Rebirth"

-A monk's iron bowl is a tool that represents "the bare minimum = knowing what is enough."
-This work also combines the clay that holds the prayers of the ancient pagoda with the simple shape of the iron bowl, indicating "a state of abundance in a small amount."
-A single drop poured into the small cup quietly connects the light of the thousand-year-old law with the modern drinking party.
+A monk's iron bowl is a tool that represents "the bare minimum - knowing what is enough."
+This piece also combines the clay that harbors the prayers of the ancient pagoda with the simple shape of the iron bowl, demonstrating "a state of abundance in a small space."
+A single drop poured into the small sake cup quietly connects the light of the thousand-year-old Buddhist teachings with the modern drinking occasion.

 View full details